-Verrückt, which stands for insanity, was set to open on Thursday for national and local media crews; however the opening was cancelled as crews worked to fix glitches.
+Verrückt, which stands for insanity, was set to open on Thursday for national and local media crews; however the opening was canceled as crews worked to fix glitches.

-At times, the four person rafts got stuck just after the first drop, but the most recent test drops were successful.
-Watch a point-of-view test ride of Verrückt below.
+At times, the four-person rafts got stuck just after the first drop, but the most recent test drops were successful.

 Schlitterbahn Spokesman Layne Pitcher said the park has no plans to have humans on any test rides for the rest of Thursday night.